hove-io/navitia_sdk_docs/journey/android/4.0.0/getting_started.md

 #### Transport Mode

 A transport mode is used to filter a journeys query.
-It is necessary to add a list of transport mode to `JourneysRequest` in order to obtain the desired results.
+It is necessary to add a list of transport mode if you intend to use the form.
-`TransportModeModel` represents a transport mode.
+`TransportMode` represents a transport mode.
 You need to request Navitia first to get your available list of physical modes for your coverage:
 `https://api.navitia.io/v1/coverage/<COVERAGE>/physical_modes`

 <div markdown="1">